ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In particular, the KDC must renew the group keying material latest upon its expiration.
 Before then, the KDC may also renew the group keying material on a regular or periodical fashion.

-Furthermore, the KDC should renew the keying material upon a group membership change.
+Furthermore, the KDC should renew the group keying material upon a group membership change.
+Since the minimum number of group members is one, the KDC should provide also a Client joining an empty group with new keying material never used before in that group.
+Similarly, the KDC should provide new group keying material also to a Client that remains the only member in the group after the leaving of other group members.

 Note that the considerations above about dealing with replayed messages still hold, even in case the KDC rekeys the group upon every single joining of a new group member.

 The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, as well as the expected rate of changes in the group membership.